jesusdarias/iSeeE3-Help/README.md

 ### Main Panel

-The main panel is where we can visualize our tree and interact with it by clicking on its componentes and dragging and dropping new nodes.
+The main panel is where we can visualize our tree and interact with it by clicking on its components and dragging and dropping new nodes.
 For a newly created project, the main panel will only contain the root node of the default tree that is created.
 We will see how to interact with the panel in the next sections.

 ### Menu Bar
 <p align="center">